microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupAppRoleAssignment.md

 The first command gets the object ID of a group by using the [Get-EntraBetaGroup](./Get-EntraBetaGroup.md) cmdlet.
 The command stores the ID in the $GroupId variable.

-The second command gets the application role assignments of the group in $GroupId.
+This example retrieves the application role assignments of the group.

 ### Example 2: Retrieve all application role assignments of a group